chinmaya-n/ML_LinearRegression/README.txt

 args = list of locations of data sets (.dat files) to plot.

 5.(c)
-Use LinearRegressionWithoutRegularization.java to plot the graphs for M vs ERMS args -> args[0] = Training data file ; args[1] = Test Data file
+Use "LinearRegressionWithoutRegularization.java" to plot the graphs for M vs ERMS args -> args[0] = Training data file ; args[1] = Test Data file
 Plots graph for M = 0 to 9